 Farm and agricultural property is good as NPPF (National Planning Policy Framework) allows for diversification on farms.

 Good access is key, Highways can block an application dead although they will normally come out to view the area if asked nicely to give you advice.

 In your experience, are there types of land that have a better success rate for achieving planning consent than others?

-Let’s go through a few scenarios so you can give us your thoughts and the questions you will ask around each one and what would be considered.
+Can you get a planning exemption license for shepherds hut, what are the glamping pod building regulations and how do you get permission for a glamping pod?
+With so many questions, let’s go through a few scenarios so you can give us your thoughts and the questions you will ask around each one and what would be considered.

-A house with additional land in the garden for Airbnb style setup of a few glamping units…
+A house with additional land in the garden for Airbnb-style setup of a few glamping units…

 This depends on how much land is involved and if it constitutes a smallholding.
 It’s worth noting that each authority can view this differently, but if it can be seen as diversification and as an additional income to rural enterprise then that’s great.
 If it is inside or outside of the greenbelt is also a consideration.